jshiell/X52ProMac/README.md

 X52ProDaemon
 ------------

-This is a simple daemon to keep the date & time up to date on the device.
+This will keep the date & time up to date on the device.
 It'll update them every second, which is more than enough for our simple purposes.

-It will also set the brightness on the LEDs and MFD, but only on startup and when the device has just been plugged in.
+It will also set the brightness on the LEDs and MFD, and update these if the preferences are changed.

 Preferences
 -----------